A sequence of compact metric spaces and an isometric embedding into the Gromov-Hausdorff space: Introduction

 In 2017, Iliadis, Ivanov, and Tuzhilin \cite{Tuzhilin1} showed that all finite metric spaces can be isometrically embedded into the Gromov-Hausdorff space, which means this space is universal for a class of all finite metric spaces.\\

 According to \cite{Tuzhilin1}, there are many open problems related to the geometrical properties of $\M$.
-Among them, in this paper, we focus on \begin{problem} Can we isometrically embed all compact metric spaces into the Gromov-Hausdorff space $\M$? \end{problem} Iliadis, Ivanov, and Tuzhilin's result can be considered as a partial answer to this problem, and this partial answer can be generalized to the following as an easy application of \cite[Theorem 4.1]{Tuzhilin1}. \begin{proposition} All bounded metric subspaces of an $\ell^\infty$ normed space $\R^n$ can be isometrically embedded into the Gromov-Hausdorff space. \end{proposition} For topological embedding, Ishiki showed that the Hilbert cube can be topologically embedded into $\M$ in \cite{Ishiki}.\\
+Among them, in this paper, we focus on \begin{problem} Can we isometrically embed all compact metric spaces into the Gromov-Hausdorff space $\M$? \end{problem} Iliadis, Ivanov, and Tuzhilin's result can be considered as a partial answer to this problem, and this partial answer can be generalized to the following as an easy application of \cite[Theorem 4.1]{Tuzhilin1}. \begin{proposition} All bounded metric subspaces of an $\ell^\infty$ normed space $\R^n$ can be isometrically embedded into the Gromov-Hausdorff space. \end{proposition}

 In this paper, we will prove the following theorem. \begin{theorem} Let $c=\sum_{n=1}^\infty r_n$ be a convergent series with $r_n>0$.
 Then the direct product set $\B_{\leq r}=\prod_{n=1}^\infty\B_{\leq r_n}$ equipped with $\ell^\infty$ (or supremum) distance can be embedded into $\B_{36c-3r_1}$.
 Namely, we can construct a map $\Sum_r:\B_{\leq r}\to\B_{36c-3r_1}$ satisfying